YU-Zhejian/libceu/Readme.md

 Further modularize CMake modules.

 Add [GNU Autotools](https://www.gnu.org/software/autoconf/) and [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/)/[pkgconf](http://pkgconf.org/) support to allow it run on ancient OS that does not have a CMake.

+The `ceu_check` and the function `ceu_snprintf` is now a total mess.
+They're subjected to be revised.